Mad Max Fury Road: Iconic vehicles are up for auction

 The car, also known as Caltrop #6, keeps the original chassis and distinctive scoop of the original, with the addition of a mounted harpoon on the back.

-While Max Max fanatics and car enthusiasts may take a liking to the classic car most, the eye-catching Doof Wagon is in its own world when it comes to gaining attention.
+Although Max Max fanatics and car enthusiasts may take a liking to the classic car most, the eye-catching Doof Wagon is in a world of its own when it comes to gaining attention.

 Built on the chassis of an 8×8 MAN KAT1 military truck, it served as a rolling stage for the Doof Warrior, who hung in the air in front of a giant stack of speakers while he played a flame-throwing guitar.